-Bordering on the far end of the spectrum dark grey reminds one to slate and precious metals like silver and platinum, conjuring an ambiance of steely resolve with an overtone of distinguished elegance.
+Bordering on the far end of the spectrum dark gray reminds one to slate and precious metals like silver and platinum, conjuring an ambiance of steely resolve with an overtone of distinguished elegance.

-Dark grey reaches beyond the austerity of black to give your kitchen an industrial appeal, an almost Gothic allure.
+Dark gray reaches beyond the austerity of black to give your kitchen an industrial appeal, an almost Gothic allure.

 This dynamic neutral is compatible with a range of style concepts from ultra-modern to transitional to a contemporary interpretation of the country theme.

-Combine dark grey kitchen cabinets with a geometric black-and-white patterned tile floor for a striking monochromatic look or with snow white, vintage white or light grey countertops, backsplashes, and appliances for a stark, minimalist look.
+Combine dark gray kitchen cabinets with a geometric black-and-white patterned tile floor for a striking monochromatic look or with snow white, vintage white or light gray countertops, backsplashes, and appliances for a stark, minimalist look.

 Cutting-Edge Kitchen Chic

-Dark grey is proving it doesn’t have to be drab or depressing.
+Dark gray is proving it doesn’t have to be drab or depressing.
 In fact, quite the opposite.

 So, give your kitchen an edge in the style game with an understated neutral that can be played up or down depending on your chosen accent colors, fabrics, and fittings and allows the various aspects of your remodeled kitchen – like the countertops, floors, backsplashes, and appliances – to take center stage.